brian-team/brian2/docs_sphinx/user/computation.rst

 The reason is that the function ``f(x)`` is a Python function and so cannot be called from C++ directly.
 To solve this problem, you need to provide an implementation of the function in the target language.
-See :doc:`functions`.
+See :doc:`../advanced/functions`.

 .. _cpp_standalone: